-E. The University College Council
+E. Recruitment and Retention Council

-The University College Council advises the Associate Vice Chancellor of University College on the policies and administration of the college's academic program.
-The Council members are appointed by the vice chancellor for academic affairs upon the recommendation of the associate vice chancellor of the university college.
-The membership consists of faculty members representing the degree-granting colleges and schools, three students, and the Associate Vice Chancellor of University College.
+The Recruitment and Retention Council advises the Executive Vice President for Academic Affairs and Provost on the policies and administration of the college's academic program.
+The Council members are appointed by the Executive Vice President for Academic Affairs and Provost upon the recommendation of the vice provost.
+The membership consists of faculty members representing all degree-granting colleges and schools, students from respective colleges, and the Executive Vice President for Academic Affairs and Provost.